codemagic-ci-cd/codemagic-docs/content/rest-api/applications.md

 Things are a bit more complicated when adding files to variables due to how `JSON` handles newlines and environment variables.

-It is possible to pass text-based files to the `cURL` command with the help of CLI tools such as `sed` or `awk` (which is used in the example below).
+It is possible to pass text-based files to the `cURL` command with the help of CLI tools, such as `sed` or `awk` (which is

+used in the example below).
 These tools provide options to properly retain newlines, which are essential for some files (e.g., private keys) to function correctly.